This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 - What is this person working on right now (ie: paying off debt, moving towards minimalism)?

-By thinking outside the box (and the copious sales flyers), you can discover what the best idea for this person would be.
+By thinking outside the box (and the copious sales ads), you can discover what the best idea for this person would be.

 Many times the best gift ever is one that doesn’t cost a penny.

-Download the Christmas Budget Tracker and Gift Planner now.
+Download the Budget Tracker and Gift Planner now.

 For Future Years